xxuhere/CVG-Tietronix/DNH/README.md

 For Windows, only Visual Studio 2019 (aka version 16) is explicitly tested and supported.

-**Boost 1.68**
+**Boost 1.77**
-The build requires Boost 1.68, as newer versions will break the HTTP and WebSockets library code. https://www.boost.org/users/history/version_1_68_0.html Download, unzip and follow its instructions to build a 64 bit version.
+The build expects Boost 1.77.
+A modern version of the Boost library is required to ensure its build scripts support Visual Studio 2019. https://www.boost.org/users/history/version_1_68_0.html Download, unzip and follow its instructions to build a 64 bit version.